For advanced ecommerce strategies, subscribe to our newsletter

 Experiment and adjust

-After launch I would check sales, stats, and conversions.
-I’d experiment with what worked well and what was a waste of time, and adjust accordingly.
+After launch, I would check sales, stats, and conversions.
+I’d experiment with what worked well and what didn’t, and adjust accordingly.
 Before abandoning a sales method, I’d see if I could tweak it to do a better job there.

 I’d pay close attention to customer comments and feedback and do what I could to make shopping and checkout easier, and to make my promotional posts more appealing and newsletters more interesting.
 Good feedback would mean I’d do even more of that in the future.
 Bad or no feedback (combined with no sales) would mean that I needed to improve or be more engaging.

 We’re your team!
-Contact us today to get our rates and learn more.
+Read more about how we help new businesses.
+Contact us today to learn more about our services and rates.

 Forecasting Your ROI